 Time series are not the same for all stations.
 For some stations it is 1997-2023, 1999-2023, 2000-2023 (such as Belet Weyne station, Bulo Burti station and Jownar station respectively, with the longest observational periods among analyzed stations).
 For all other stations time series are somewhat shorter, such as 2005-2023, 2006-2023, 2007-2023, 2009-2023, 2011-2023, 2014-2023, 2015-2023.

 After comparison against the station data it turned out that the re-analysis data of W5E5 overestimate precipitation especially in the upstream, Ethiopian parts and in the first raining season.
-Consequently, further bias adjustment of W5E5 data was conducted.
+Consequently, correction of W5E5 data was conducted accordingly.

 Climate scenario data

-Before selecting scenarios runs and in order to be able to better estimate the uncertainty in scenarios of future climate, a very comprehensive comparison was conducted of available scenario ensembles provided by different projects (ISIMIP) and institutions (NASA) of the previous scenario generation (CMIP5) and the current generation (CMIP6).
-The original CMIP5 ensemble comprised 66 model runs for the RCP2.6 scenario and 89 model runs for the RCP8.5 scenario and the original CMIP6 ensemble 37 model runs for the SSP1-2.6 and 45 model runs for the SSP5-8.5 scenario.
+Before selecting scenario runs and in order to be able to better estimate the uncertainty in scenarios of future climate, a very comprehensive comparison was conducted of available scenario ensembles provided by different projects (ISIMIP) and institutions (NASA) of the previous scenario generation (CMIP5) and the current generation (CMIP6).
+The original CMIP5 ensemble comprises 66 model runs for the RCP2.6 scenario and 89 model runs for the RCP8.5 scenario, and the original CMIP6 ensemble 37 model runs for the SSP1-2.6 and 45 model runs for the SSP5-8.5 scenario.
 ISIMIP2b and ISIMIP3b are the respective ensembles with bias-adjusted CMIP5 and CMIP6 climate runs, and GDDP are runs bias-adjusted by the NASA Earth Exchange Global Daily Downscaled Projections.

 Finally, the output of 7 GCMs for 3 scenarios of the ISIMIP project, bias-adjusted and downscaled to 0.5°, and of 3 GCMs for the same 3 scenarios of the GDDP ensemble were used to explore the range of uncertainties in climate impact projections and draw robust conclusions.
 Table §§ in Annex §§ list the selected scenarios, GCMs, climate variables and time periods.

-The range of uncertainty in temperature and precipitation trends at the Horn of Africa comparing the different ensembles is shown in Figure §.
+The range of uncertainty in temperature and precipitation trends at the Horn of Africa comparing the different ensembles is shown in Figure §§.
 Given are the differences of the mean values for the periods 1971-2000 and 2071-2100.

-The overall result is that with increasing temperature (x-axes) precipitation is also increasing (y-axes).
-Further temperature increase is lower in SSP1-2.6 with 0.5-1.5 °C than in SSP5-8.5.
-While most scenario runs show an increase in precipitation, some show also a decrease.
+The general result is that with increasing temperature (x-axes) precipitation is also increasing (y-axes).
+Further temperature increase is lower in SSP1-2.6 with 0.5-1.5 °C than in SSP5-8.5 with 3-6 °C. While most scenario runs show an increase in precipitation, some also show a decrease.

-It has to be pointed out that the general increase in precipitation with raising temperature does not agree to the trend in observed precipitation in the historical period (see next section).
+It has to be pointed out that the general increase in precipitation under scenario conditions with raising temperature does not agree to the trend in observed precipitation in the southwestern part of the Juba basin and in the historical period (see next section).